Ivan-Hristoslavov/Plumber-UK/DEPLOYMENT.md

 ### Common Issues

 1. **Build Fails**
-   - Check all environment variables are set
+   - Check Node.js version (use 18.x or 20.x)
-   - Verify Supabase connection
+   - Verify all dependencies in `package.json`
    - Check for TypeScript errors

 2. **Deployment Succeeds but App Doesn't Work**